RascalTwo/Business-Review/README.md

 The server-side tests are located in `./tests/`, while the client-side tests are located in `./src/` and are suffixed with `.test.js`.

 The server-side tests output coverage reports to `./coverage/`, you can open the `index.html` file in this directory to view the lines directly.

+## Mock Data

+The directory `./mock_data/` contains a `.sql` recipe and a script to execute said recipe.

+Simply execute it with the path of the database to populate as an argument, like so:

+`node mock-data.js ./mockdata.db`

+This database must be already created with all tables, yet must have no data within it.

+For example, to populate the current database with the mock data, this command would do:

+`node mock_data/mock-data.js ./data/database.db`.